Albert E. Kahn: Political leanings

-Kahn developed an interest in socialism and working for social justice.
-After the outbreak of the Spanish Civil War in 1937, Kahn agreed to lead an "ambulance tour", to raise medical relief funds for Loyalist forces fighting against the fascist-supported Franco rebellion.
+In the 1930s, Kahn developed an interest in advancing socialism and working for social justice.
+After the outbreak of the Spanish Civil War in 1936, Kahn agreed to lead an "ambulance tour" to raise medical relief funds for Loyalist forces fighting against the fascist-supported Franco rebellion.
 On the tour, Kahn spoke to audiences ranging from the wealthy to the unemployed.
-It was the height of the Depression and Kahn was deeply affected by the widespread deprivation that he saw.
+It was the depths of the Great Depression, and Kahn was deeply affected by the widespread deprivation that he saw.
 Communists and socialists organized many of the speaking events and impressed Kahn with their idealism.
-After completing the tour in 1938, he joined the Communist Party of the United States, as did many left-leaning artists, writers and other intellectuals in those years.
+After completing the tour in 1938, he joined the American Communist Party, as did many left-leaning artists, writers and other intellectuals in those years.

-With no employment prospects, Kahn accepted a job at his uncle's architectural firm, Albert Kahn Associates, where his father Moritz Kahn was a senior engineer.
-His father had led establishing an office of the firm in Moscow, beginning in 1930, which trained Soviet and other architects and engineers in industrial design and construction, supporting the country's industrialization under its first five-year plan.

-Kahn's political activism quickly caused a rupture with his uncle's firm.
-A talented orator, Kahn had begun giving anti-fascist speeches.
-Because he had the same name as his prominent uncle, internationally regarded for his industrial architecture, the publicity caused consternation at the firm.

-His uncle and father were concerned also because industrialist Henry Ford was the company's largest client, and he was engaged in business in Nazi Germany.
+With no employment prospects, Kahn accepted a job at his uncle's architectural firm, where his father Moritz was a senior engineer.
+But the younger Kahn's political activism quickly caused a rupture.
+A talented orator, Albert had begun giving anti-fascist speeches.
+Because he had the same name as his prominent uncle, the publicity caused consternation at the firm.
+Albert's uncle and father were concerned also because industrialist Henry Ford was the firm's largest client, and Ford was engaged in business in Nazi Germany.
 In a meeting with his uncle and father, the younger Kahn was given a choice: Stop speaking publicly, or resign.
 He chose the latter option.

-After moving to New York, Kahn was the American Labor Party candidate in the 1948 elections for New York's 25th congressional district.

 Anti-Nazi journalism

-Almost immediately Kahn was offered a position as Executive Director of the newly formed American Council Against Nazi Propaganda.
+Almost immediately, Kahn was offered a position as Executive Director of the newly formed American Council Against Nazi Propaganda.
 Working for a Board of Directors including Helen Keller, Condé Nast, John Gunther, former Ambassador William E. Dodd, and German writer Thomas Mann, Kahn founded The Hour, a syndicated newsletter.
-In that capacity he engaged in investigative journalism to expose Nazi espionage, sabotage, and propaganda operations in the United States.
+In that capacity, he engaged in investigative journalism to expose Nazi espionage, sabotage, and propaganda operations in the United States.
 He also investigated the activities of American fascist and pro-fascist groups, such as the German-American Bund.
-The Hour's revelations were widely used in printed media, by radio commentators such as Walter Winchell, and by the US War Department, Justice Department, and the Office of War Information.
+The Hour's revelations were widely used in printed media, by radio commentators such as Walter Winchell, and by the U.S. War Department, Justice Department, and the Office of War Information.